lqhuang/typed-settings/docs/guides/core.rst

 ---------------

 Settings classes can be nested but environment variables have a flat namespace.
-So Typed Settings builds a flat list of all option and uses the "dotted path" to an attribute (e.g., :code:`attrib.nested_attrib.nested_nested_attrib`) for mapping flat names to nested attributes.
+So Typed Settings builds a flat list of all options and uses the "dotted path" to an attribute (e.g., :code:`attrib.nested_attrib.nested_nested_attrib`) for mapping flat names to nested attributes.

 Here's an example: